georgexyz19/inkscapetutorial.org/content/posts/extension13_drawings_for_practice.md

 note: Drawings For Practice

 The previous chapters cover most contents of Inkscape extension development.
 This chapter will describe some drawing ideas for practice.
+We could manually draw those figures in Inkscape, but the point here is to practice extension programming skills.

 ## Pythagoras's Theorem